JuliaLang/www.julialang.org/blog/2020/05/rr.md

 4) Direct observation of non-determinstic hardware effects (i.e. the "most" qualifier above).
    This includes instructions that are deliberately non-deterministic, such as RDRAND, which generates a random number.
-As well as oberservable effects of hardware state (e.g. timing side channels from cache or branch predictor state).
+It also includes oberservable, but undesiarable effects of hardware state (e.g. timing side channels from cache or branch predictor state).

-However, in theory if a tool was able to capture 100% of the relevant state from these categories, it could repeated generate exactly the same memory image.
+However, in theory, if a tool was able to capture 100% of the relevant state from these categories, it could repeated generate exactly the same memory image.
 This is not a novel idea, but the devil is in the detail.
-As already mentioned, just capturing everything is probably too large, if at all possible.
-Particularly for asynchronous events, the details quickly become complicated.
-For example, how do we define "when" an asynchronous event happened.
-I.e. what is our notion of time?
+Discussing these details is beyond the scope of this particular post, but here is a taste: For an asynchonous event, how do we define "when" this event happened with respect to the rest of the execution.
+I.e. what is the correct notion of time?
 Real time doesn't work because instruction issue frequency isn't constant (in addition to all the usual issues of dealing with time).
 Probably the most convenient thing to use would be the number of retired instructions, but there are some challenges